Benito Mussolini: Early life

-Benito Mussolini's father, Alessandro Mussolini, was a blacksmith and a socialist, while his mother, Rosa (née Maltoni), was a devout Catholic schoolteacher.
-Given his father's political leanings, Mussolini was named Benito after liberal Mexican president Benito Juárez, while his middle names, Andrea and Amilcare, were for Italian socialists Andrea Costa and Amilcare Cipriani.
-In return his mother required that he be baptised at birth.
+Benito Amilcare Andrea Mussolini was born on 29 July 1883 in Dovia di Predappio, a town in the province of Forlì in Romagna.
+Mussolini's father, Alessandro Mussolini, was a blacksmith and socialist, while his mother, Rosa (née Maltoni), was a devout Catholic schoolteacher.
+Given his father's political leanings, Mussolini was named Benito after liberal Mexican president Benito Juárez, while his middle names, were for Italian socialists Amilcare Cipriani and Andrea Costa.
+In return, his mother required that he be baptised at birth.
 Benito was followed by his siblings Arnaldo and Edvige.
-Mussolini's family was of comparatively humble status, and fascist biographers frequently emphasized that the dictator had "come from the people".
-Nevertheless, the family did not belong to the lowest social stratum, and Benito's father played a prominent role in regional politics, at one point holding the office of deputy mayor of Predappio.
+Mussolini's family was of relatively humble status, and fascist biographers emphasized that he had "come from the people".
+Nevertheless, the family did not belong to the lowest social stratum.
+Benito's father, despite having his own business, lived on the margins of the community because of his politics, while Rosa, who taught elementary school children at Palazzo Varano, earned a salary insufficient to compensate for her husband's lack of income.